 We base our expenses related to clinical studies on our estimates of the services received and efforts expended pursuant to contracts with multiple research institutions and CROs that conduct and manage clinical studies on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract, and may result in uneven payment flows and expense recognition.
 In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual accordingly.
-Our understanding of the status and timing of services performed may vary and may result in our reporting changes in estimates in any particular period.
+Our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in our reporting changes in estimates in any particular period.
 We have not experienced any significant adjustments to our estimates to date.